Skip to content

 }

 Section titled “12.
-Update the Reth ChainHardforks builder”
+Update the reth upgrade schedule builder”

-Append the new upgrade in to_chain_hardforks().
-If it pairs with a new Ethereum upgrade (like Canyon→Shanghai), push both; if not, push only the Base upgrade entry:
+Add the new upgrade to to_chain_upgrades().
+Where it pairs with a new Ethereum upgrade (as Canyon does with Shanghai), push both entries; otherwise push only the Base upgrade entry:

 forks.push((BaseUpgrade::Jovian.boxed(), self[BaseUpgrade::Jovian]));